 Muju was something special.
 Tucked away in the middle of South Korea, the scenery was divine.
 Mountains saturated the region with blissful white snow covering the peaks.
 It was a site to see.

-Old ladies would stand in front of their own restaurants, willing people to come and eat at their shop, almost begging.
+Old ladies would stand in front of their restaurants, willing people to come and eat at their shop, almost begging.
 The town itself offered plenty of little guesthouses, restaurants, ski shop and general stores.

 Hiking is the number one thing to do in Muju along with skiing in the winter.
-And for good reason too.
-The breathtaking scenery as you slug your way through the thick snow, into the forest, up the mountain and along the valley was pure delight.
-Make sure you bring your camera as million pictures wouldn’t be enough in Muju.
+And for a good reason too.
+The breathtaking scenery as you slug your way through the thick snow, into the forest, up to the mountain and along the valley was pure delight.
+Make sure you bring your camera as a million pictures wouldn’t be enough in Muju.

 Christmas time in Muju?

 It is different.
 You could easily be forgiven that Christmas doesn’t exist.
-There is little celebration going on in the township and decoration are limited.
+There is a little celebration going on in the township and decoration are limited.
 Still, it didn’t take away from the romance of a very merry White Christmas.

 If you do want a little Christmas touch, all you need to do is head to the resort.
-Decorations are on show and at night the resort is well and truly lit up and looking spectacular in its Christmas lights.
+Decorations are on show, and at night the resort is well and truly lit up and looking spectacular in its Christmas lights.
 Carols can be heard throughout the resort, belting out popular Christmas carols, whether it is in Korean or English, it doesn’t matter you still know the song and sing to the tune.